Lunar Silicon Cavity: Applications of the lunar silicon cavity/Outlook

 Ultrastable space-based optical oscillators will also become widely available.
 Each satellite no longer needs to be equipped with its own cavity-based frequency stabilization device.
 The lunar silicon cavity can serve as the common reference for connecting satellites, each housing a receiver and potentially a phase locked loop to track the incoming optical phase.
 A two-way optical frequency/phase transfer can be established between pairs of satellites, as well as between the Moon and satellites.
 This infrastructure will thus play a valuable role in establishing a space-based long baseline optical interferometer for deep space imaging, astronomical observation, and gravitational wave detection.
 With the Moon's orbit determined at the few-millimeter level~\cite{Battat_2009}, this stable gravitational system also enables unique tests of general relativity.
-The exquisite silicon cavity at this unique location can enable investigations of fundamental interaction of the cavity itself, such as for mHz gravitational wave detection \cite{Barontini_mHz_GW_2025} or observation of the effects of dark matter on solids \cite{Wcislo_Dark_Matter_2016}.
+The exquisite silicon cavity at this unique location can enable investigations of fundamental interaction of the cavity itself, such as for mHz gravitational wave detection \cite{Barontini2025DetectingMilliHzGWs} or observation of the effects of dark matter on solids \cite{Wcislo_Dark_Matter_2016}.
 The distance between Earth and the Moon is only one light-second.
-The silicon cavity's optical coherence time far exceeds this time scale, and ultimately the ultrastable optical frequency reference, as well as the atomic standard-steered lunar optical time scale, can reach terrestrial labs on Earth through free-space optical links, which can provide a global network for clock synchronization among national metrology labs across continents.
+The silicon cavity's optical coherence time far exceeds this time scale, and the ultrastable optical frequency reference, as well as the atomic standard-steered lunar optical time scale, can reach geocentric satellites.
+Atmospheric perturbations may limit the short-term performance of links between satellites and Earth, but this network would allow long-term clock comparisons among national metrology labs across continents.

-We thank J. L. Hall, D. Lee, I. Mckinley, and J. K. Thompson for technical discussions and useful feedback on the manuscript.
-The work is supported by NIST, NSF, VBFF, the Moore/Simons Foundation, and NASA/JPL’s Strategic University Research Partnerships (SURP) program.
-F.R. and U.S. acknowledge support from Germany’s Excellence Strategy EXC-2123 QuantumFrontiers (Project No. 390837967).

-Y. Ni and J. Struck are with Lunetronic, which is designing future quantum infrastructure inside lunar permanently shadowed regions (PSRs).
+We thank J. L. Hall, D. Lee, I. M. McKinley, and J. K. Thompson for technical discussions and useful feedback on the manuscript.
+The work is supported by National Institute of Standards and Technology, NSF, Vannevar Bush Faculty Fellowship, the Moore/Simons Foundation, and Jet Propulsion Laboratory’s Strategic University Research Partnerships program under a contract with NASA (80NM0018D0004).
+F.R. and U.S. acknowledge support from the Deutsche Forschungsgemeinschaft (DFG) under Germany’s Excellence Strategy EXC-2123 QuantumFrontiers (Project No. 390837967) Y. Ni and J. Struck are with Lunetronic, which is designing future quantum infrastructure inside lunar permanently shadowed regions (PSRs).
 The other authors declare no competing interests.